EEEManchester/robotis-framework/README.md

 # ROBOTIS-Framework
-ROBOTIS Framework GIT REP MAIN

 This is the modified version from ROBOTIS ROS Framework (https://github.com/ROBOTIS-GIT/ROBOTIS-Framework).

-This modified library has only been tested with the MX-64 motors running protocol 2.0.
+This modified library has only been tested with the MX-64 and XM-430 motors running protocol 2.0.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE